docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

 ## Exposing your Mail Server to the Outside World

 The more difficult part with Kubernetes is to expose a deployed DMS instance to the outside world.
-Kubernetes provides multiple ways for doing that; each has its upsides and downsides.

 The major problem with exposing DMS to the outside world in Kubernetes is to [preserve the real client IP][Kubernetes-service-source-ip].
 The real client IP is required by DMS for performing IP-based DNS and spam checks.

+Kubernetes provides multiple ways to address this; each has its upsides and downsides.

 <!-- This empty quote block is purely for a visual border -->
 !!! quote ""